 The 2016 hurricane season starts tomorrow.
 It runs from June 1 through the end of November.
 Some forecasters are predicting the 2016 season could be the biggest since 2012 with 10 to 16 tropical storms and 4 to 8 hurricanes with 1 to 4 reaching major storm status.

 If the forecasters are correct and one of these hurricanes makes landfall, the damage can be pretty severe.
 This makes it a great time to review your insurance and hurricane preparations.
 This week I’ll focus on basic preparation and next week we’ll take a look at insurance related items to review now.

-Buy & Organize Now: There are several things you can do now before the panicked run on Home Depot or the local grocery store.
+Buy & Organize Now: There are several things you can purchase now before a panicked run on Home Depot or the local grocery store.

-- Buy enough non-perishable food to feed your family for 3 to 5 days.
-Things like dry beans, pasta, rice, and canned goods work well.
-Add to that packaged tuna, salmon, and chicken that doesn’t have to be refrigerated.
+- Buy enough non-perishable food to feed your family for 3 to 5 days including dry beans, pasta, rice, and canned goods.
+Add to that packaged tuna, salmon, and chicken that doesn’t need to be refrigerated.

 - Consider buying a camping stove so you’ll have a way to cook your food if the power goes out.

 - Purchase flashlights and extra batteries to last 3 to 5 days.